CodeYourFuture/cyf-hotel-react/README.md

 **Instructions:** In the `<Bookings />` component, declare a new state `bookings` with the corresponding setter function `setBookings` to hold the `FakeBookings` data.
 Instead of passing `FakeBookings` directly to the `<SearchResults />` component, pass the new `bookings` state variable.

-**Hint:** The new `bookings` state should be initialised with the `FakeBookings` variable.
+**Hint:** The new `bookings` state should be initialized with the `FakeBookings` variable.

 **Test:** Check that the bookings are still rendered correctly in the page.

 #### 15. Highlight booking row when clicked

 **Instructions:** Within the `<SearchResults />` component or its child components, add an `onClick` handler to each row in the table (hint: on the `<tr>` element).
-When clicked, the row is "selected" and highlighted with a different colour.
+When clicked, the row is "selected" and highlighted with a different color.
 When clicked again, the row is unselected and the coloured highlighting is removed.

 **Hint:** Use a new state variable for each row to record if the row is selected or not, and use this value to set a class to the `className` prop of the row.